 Required reading: Chains and Forge by Laurie Halse Anderson

-Hands-on Math: FULL (ages 4-6) A one semester classMindy Nickla
+Hands-on Math (ages 4-6) A one semester classMindy Nickla

 What a great way to introduce young learners to the joy of math!
 The use of math manipulatives provides an opportunity to touch, feel, count, and sort to develop deep foundational learning, not just memorization.
 This is an especially helpful way to address the learning needs of visual, kinesthetic, and other hands-on learners.
 It’s both effective and fun!
 Students will be introduced to (or build upon their understanding of) skip counting, shapes, symmetry, patterns, graphing, fractions, addition, subtraction, and more.

-Hands-On Science: Chemistry and Physics A one-semester class
+Hands-On Science: Chemistry and Physics FULL A one semester class

 Equip your students with a working knowledge of the nuts and bolts of creation!
 Exploring the properties of matter and the basic building blocks of life, this lively introduction covers the laws of motion and thermodynamics, various forms of energy, electricity and magnetism, and a study of simple machines.
 Engaging activities, experiments, and projects provide opportunities for hands-on learning.